 - Depending on the room temperature, it may take anywhere from 12 to 24 hours to ferment and puff up.
 You can move a spoon in the batter and you should see the air pockets.

-- Add grated ginger, chopped chillies, salt, sugar, and whisked yogurt to the mixture.
-It should have a pouring consistency like idli batter.
+- Add grated ginger, chopped chillies, salt, sugar, hing, 1 tbsp of oil, and whisked yogurt (if not added already) to the mixture.
+The consistency should be more runny than the idli batter.

-- Pour it in a greased tray in a 1 cm thick layer.
+- Now add the fruit salt, mix gently and pour it in a greased tray in a 1 cm thick layer.

 - Cut it into desired shape and size and keep aside.